Polarization Aware Movable Antenna

 \begin{rem}[Channel estimation in PAMA] Channel estimation poses a significant challenge in MA systems because determining the optimal antenna position requires knowledge of the channel characteristics at every possible position and orientation within the movement region $\mathcal{C}_t$.
 This task is particularly complex in radio frequency bands with rich multipath environments.

 However, within our PAMA framework operating in the mmWave band, channel estimation is considerably simplified due to the dominance of the LOS path.
 PAMA only requires information about user positions and antenna orientations.
-With this information, we can accurately infer the channel gains at any position and orientation using \eqref{e:h}. \end{rem}
+With this information, we can accurately infer the channel gains at any position and orientation using \eqref{e:h}.
+Specifically, the impact of estimation errors on the SNR performance of the PAMA system with $K = 4$ is analyzed in Appendix \ref{sec:AppC}. \end{rem}

 \begin{rem}[The $K> L$ case] ZF beamforming effectively eliminates inter-user interference only when the number of users $K$ does not exceed the number of transmit antennas $L$.
 When $K> L$, we can partition the users into groups of size up to $L$ and assign orthogonal resources to each group.
+Employing more advanced detection algorithms, such as GMMSE \cite{shi2011iteratively} and GPIP \cite{choi2019joint}, can further enhance SNR performance compared to the ZF baseline.
+A comparison of optimization algorithms is provided in Appendix \ref{sec:AppD}, where it is shown that regardless of the algorithm used, the PAMA system consistently outperforms its fixed-antenna counterpart due to the combined benefits of antenna mobility and polarization matching.
 Alternatively, exploring different optimization criteria, such as minimizing interference leakage \cite{sadek2007leakage}, can lead to alternative beamforming designs. \end{rem}